 Fine adjustments with the slick.

 There will be no more than four participants per course, all tools will be provided as well as tea, coffee and snacks throughout.
-A pizza evening will be included on the final day of the 5 day courses.
-Camping on site for those on the the 5 day courses can be arranged at no extra cost.
+A pizza evening will be included on the final day.
+Camping on site can be arranged at no extra cost.
+The course runs from 9am to 5pm every day, although we may start earlier or finish later in the case of very hot weather.

 Courses will cover the following: